technologiesubtile/SX1281-ESP8266-BLE-Transceiver/README.md

 Acknowledgement

-The transceiver has been developped in collaboration with Prof. Guillaume Ferré and Marwane Rezzouki from ENSEIRB-MATMECA, Laboratoire IMS, UMR 5218 CNRS, in the context of a larger project comparing the physical layer performance of different protocols.
+The transceiver has been developped in collaboration with Prof. Guillaume Ferré and Marwane Rezzouki from ENSEIRB-MATMECA, Laboratoire IMS, UMR 5218 CNRS, F-33400 Talence in the context of a larger project comparing the physical layer performance of different protocols.
 Fruitful discussions are gratefully acknowledged.